 Why This Matters for Employers, Educators, and Parents

-If you’re an employer hiring young talent in industries like retail, hospitality, or staffing, offering WellthCare as a zero-cost add-on does more than check a benefits box:
+Employers hiring young talent in retail, hospitality, or staffing: offering WellthCare as a zero-cost add-on does more than tick a benefits box.

-- Higher Retention: Young employees feel valued when they see immediate, tangible rewards-not just vague promises of coverage.
+- Higher retention.
+Young workers see immediate, tangible rewards—not vague promises.

-For parents of college students, the WellthCare Cooperative offers a practical middle ground.
-Instead of paying for an expensive SHIP or worrying about a coverage gap, the $10/month membership covers preventive actions, rewards health, and builds retirement wealth-all while the student can still stay on a parent’s plan for catastrophic coverage.
-It’s prevention-first, not just insurance-last.
+For parents of college students, the Cooperative offers a practical middle ground.
+Instead of an expensive SHIP or a coverage gap, the $10/month membership covers prevention, rewards health, and builds retirement wealth—while the student stays on your plan for catastrophic coverage.
+Prevention-first, not insurance-last.

-Yes, young adults and students have specific healthcare benefits options-but the old ones are failing too many.
-The ACA’s age-26 rule is a floor, not a ceiling.
-Student health plans are often overpriced and under-enrolled.
-And Medicaid leaves millions in a gap they can’t bridge alone.
+Young adults and students have specific options, but the old ones are failing too many.
+The ACA's age-26 rule is a floor, not a ceiling.
+Student plans are overpriced and underused.
+Medicaid leaves millions in a gap they can't bridge alone.

-WellthCare enters as a structural redesign: a Health-to-Wealth Operating System that turns healthcare into an automatic wealth-building engine.
-For a generation facing both a health crisis and a retirement crisis, that’s not just a benefit-it’s a movement.
+WellthCare offers a structural redesign: a Health-to-Wealth Operating System that turns healthcare into an automatic wealth builder.
+For a generation facing a health crisis and a retirement crisis, that's not just a benefit—it's a movement.